 Virtual cooking or cocktail classes are fun options for a social event.
 All you need to do is find a cook or mixologist, and have everyone join in from their kitchens.
-Since the pandemic hit, people can’t go out and socialize like they used to.
+Even as the pandemic wanes, some people are still wary of socializing like they used to.
 This kind of activity can also be a great way to bring remote teams together.
 Even when social distancing is no longer a worry, travel may still not be practical for every social get-together.

-By providing a cooking or mixology class, you can give attendees much-needed social contact while allowing them to learn some new skills, all from the comfort of their home.
+By providing a cooking or mixology class, you can give attendees a chance to socialize and bond while allowing them to learn some new skills, all from the comfort of their home.
 Consider sending kits in advance so that participants will have everything they need for the class, or at the very least, provide a list of ingredients for them to prepare.